Yusei Kikuchi gives Mariners a strong start, but he’s rewarded with no-decision in loss to A’s

 As for the 10th-inning strategy Servais explained the process:

 “You’re looking personnel and where you’re at in the lineup.
 My feeling going into it was, give Timmy a strike and see if he can get on a fastball.
-Hendricks is very aggressive with his fastball.
+Hendriks is very aggressive with his fastball.
 He located once, so we got down on the count at that point.
 Then we tried to move the runner along and extend the game.
 We weren’t able to do it.
 A lot of it depends on personnel — who was in the box for us and who was on the mound for them and what do you think might happen there.
 You still have to execute it.
 It didn’t work out in our favor.
 It’s one of those things that we’ll see how it goes as we go along.
 It is so driven, for me anyway, on the personnel in the situation.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.